-Optimizing resource loading with Priority Hints
+Optimizing resource loading with the Fetch Priority API

 Learn the basics of using the Navigation and Resource Timing APIs to assess loading performance in the field.